top of page

 3. Future Focused

-High achievers are often very future-oriented, and this allows them to take quick action on their ideas and plans.
+High-achievers are often very future-oriented, and this allows them to take quick action on their ideas and plans.
 However, this can sometimes cause them to overlook patterns of challenges that repeatedly show up in their lives.
-By practicing mindfulness and being more present in the moment, high achievers can develop a greater awareness of these patterns and take steps to address them.

-High achievers often take on the role of caretaker for others, and can struggle to ask for help or support when they need it.
+High-achievers often take on the role of caretaker for others and can struggle to ask for help or support when they need it.
 This can leave them feeling unsupported and emotionally drained.
-By building an internal support team that acknowledges and celebrates their wins and supports them during difficult times, high achievers can achieve greater emotional security and fulfilment.

 5. Strong Empathy for Others

-High achievers are often highly attuned to the emotional discomforts of those around them, and have a strong desire to help.
+High-achievers are often highly attuned to the emotional discomforts of those around them and have a strong desire to help.
 However, they may be less inclined to express and meet their own needs, leaving them feeling emotionally numb or disconnected.
-By practicing self-care and setting healthy boundaries, high achievers can learn to balance their desire to help others with their own needs for emotional support.

 6. Likability and Adaptability

-High achievers often have a strong desire to fit in and be liked by others, and may be highly adaptable to different situations and social environments.
+High-achievers often have a strong desire to fit in and be liked by others and may be highly adaptable to different situations and social environments.
 However, this can come at the expense of their own authenticity and sense of self.
-By exploring and expressing their true selves, high achievers can connect with others on a deeper level and achieve a greater sense of belonging.

 7. High Self-Awareness

-Considering the attributes of high-achievers it's easy to get stuck in a cycle of always striving for more, without ever feeling truly fulfilled.
+Considering the attributes of high achievers, it's easy to get stuck in a cycle of always striving for more without ever feeling truly fulfilled.
 The same qualities that make you successful in one area of your life can hold you back in others.

 Working with a coach or mentor can provide the guidance and support you need to make lasting changes and create the life you truly want.